 3. Liposomal Vitamin Supplements Need to be prepared and kept in an Oxygen Free Environment.

 Liposomes are unstable and need to be protected from heat and oxidation both of which will quickly break them down.
 This is why LivOn Labs use a Uni-dose packaging as other methods of packaging will suffer from oxidation.
 Unit-dose packaging protects the product from oxygen until moments before it's consumed, keeping it safe and effective for the shelf-life of the product.
 Bottled products are repeatedly exposed to oxygen so need to be consumed rapidly.
 If the products have been bottled in an environment with oxygen present then oxidation will start taking place even before opening.

 4. What are the Physical Signs of a Sub-Quality Liposomal Vitamin Supplement:

 A watery product would suggest that there are not enough phospholipids or that the quality of the phospholipids is not up to standard for liposomes.
 A thick paste would suggest a lack of water for the creation of liposomes.
 This is especially true in capsule forms as the capsules would dissolve if sufficient aqueous material was present to produce liposomes.

 Check the uniformity of the product if you see that it is separating into layers then it would suggest a problem.
 If you feel lumps or grainy gritty texture then this is a because the nutrients are forming crystals and no longer encapsulated in liposomes.

 A dose of 1,000mg of liposomal vitamin C when properly encapsulated in liposomes should be approximately 5ml or a teaspoon.

-We support those in the market who strive for excellence in quality: We believe that the information provided above will help consumers make an informed choice and help protect the continued development of quality liposomal supplements.
-Please help by passing on this information.
+We support those in the market who strive for excellence in quality: We believe that the information provided above will help consumers make an informed choice and help protect the continued development of high quality geniune liposomal supplements.